bkatzung/insider-js/README.md

 # insider-js

-A pattern for implementing "insider" (trusted-only) properties in native JavaScript using ES2022 private fields and explicit trust declarations.
+A pattern for implementing "insider" (trusted/"friend"-only) properties in native JavaScript using ES2022 private fields and explicit trust declarations.

 ## Overview